gazebosim/gz-sim/tutorials/levels.md

 * `<level>`
 * `<performer>`

-The concepts of levels and performers are specific to Ignition Gazebo, thus, putting them directly under the `<world>` tag would diminish the generality of SDF.
+The concepts of levels and performers are specific to Gazebo, thus, putting them directly under the `<world>` tag would diminish the generality of SDF.
 A new tag, `<extension>`, has been proposed for such circumstances but has not been implemented yet.
-Therefore, for now, the `<level>` and `<performer>` tags will be added to a `<plugin name="ignition::gazebo" filename="dummy">` tag.
+Therefore, for now, the `<level>` and `<performer>` tags will be added to a `<plugin name="gz::sim" filename="dummy">` tag.
-The plugin name `ignition::gazebo` will be fixed so that a simulation runner would know to check for that name in each plugin tag.
+The plugin name `gz::sim` will be fixed so that a simulation runner would know to check for that name in each plugin tag.

 ### <level>